leylabmpi/resmico/README.md

 genomes.
 ResMiCo's output is a number betwen 0 and 1 representing the likelihood that a particular genome was misassembled.

+The tool is divided into two main parts:

+* **ResMiCo-SM**
+  * A snakemake pipeline for:
+    * creating feature tables from real-world assemblies (contigs and/or MAGs, along with associated Illumina paired-end reads)
+    * generating train/test datasets from reference genomes

+* **ResMiCo (DL)**
+  * A python package for misassembly detection via deep learning

 ## Installation

 It is possible to install this project using `pip`: